 7. We got two daughters, I did earn the money by teaching.

-9. Threw away my old typewriter, started to write on a PC in the world wide web – trying to use that uncomfortable English language
+9. Threw away my old typewriter, started to write on a PC in the world wide web – trying to improve my English to get feedback from outside, leaving my German horizon

 10. Wrote for amazon (de, co.uk, ca, com) as “frizztext” book reviews, topics: philosophy, politics, fine arts, photography